octaveEtard/EEGmusic2020/README.md

 ## Installation
 This code is based on the [LM package](https://github.com/octaveEtard/LMpackage), and requires it to be available in your Matlab path.

 Add the `functions` folder to your path.
-The code is structured as a main [Matlab package](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) contained in `functions/+JoNmusic2020` to reduce the risk of shadowing any of the user's own functions.
-This package implements the analysis of the EEG data.
+The code is structured as a main [Matlab package](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) contained in `functions/+JoNmusic2020` implementing the analysis of the EEG data.
 A second auxilliary package (`functions/+pltools`) provides functions to plot the results.
+The package orgnisation reduces the risk of shadowing any of the user's own functions.

 By default, the following relative location of the analysis code and data is expected: